-For some people the invention of electric adjustable beds is the best thing since sliced bread for more reasons than one.
-More than just a traditional flat sleep surface, these can transform and take shape into something much cleverer than the standard bed frame we’re all so used to using.
-Unlike ten years ago, today in 2017 most of the adjustable beds prices have been driven down and are now much more affordable.
-Additionally with the ease of online shopping they’re much more accessible too, which in turn has led to an increase in the number of them found in the everyday household across the world.
+For some people, the invention of electric adjustable beds is the best thing since sliced bread for more reasons than one.
+More than just a traditional flat sleep surface, these can transform and take shape into something much more intelligent than the standard bed frame we’re all so used to using.
+Unlike ten years ago, today in 2019 most of the adjustable beds prices have been driven down and are now much more affordable.
+Additionally, with the ease of online shopping, they’re much more accessible too, which in turn has led to an increase in the number of them found in the everyday household across the world.
 Although unfortunately a little pricier than any other types of beds, they are still well worth the money.

 What Is An Adjustable Bed?

-Known by many different names such as a zero gravity bed, reclining, electric, or hospital beds for home use, in the simplest form, an electric adjustable bed is one that can have the sleep surface (or mattress) elevated and adjusted by using mains powered controls to better suit the desired position.
+Known by many different names such as a zero gravity bed, reclining, electric, or hospital beds for home use, in the simplest form, an electric adjustable bed is one that can have the sleep surface (or mattress) elevated and adjusted by using mains powered controls to suit the desired position better.
 The surface can be elevated at either the upper body are (to sit upright) or lower body area (to raise legs), or both at the same time if you wish (to create a zero gravity effect).
-The motion is normally controlled by a hidden electric powered hydraulic motor.
+A hidden electric powered hydraulic motor controls typically the motion.

-Extra comfort: Hugely popular with not only the elderly, but also maximizes comfort for people with body aches and pains in general.
-Also, for those with mobility issues who are bedridden for extended periods of time, the customizable features make it easy to adjust specific parts such as the upper or lower area for extra comfort.
+Extra comfort: Hugely popular with not only the elderly but also maximizes comfort for people with body aches and pains in general.
+Also, for those with mobility issues which are bedridden for extended periods of time, the customizable features make it easy to adjust specific parts such as the upper or lower area for extra comfort.

-Easier positioning: Getting in and out of bed for some can be difficult, especially for those with knee or hip pain.
+More natural positioning: Getting in and out of bed for some can be difficult, especially for those with knee or hip pain.
 When adjusted to an upright position it can become much easier for a person to step in or out safely and without pain.
-This can also be advantageous for anyone offering care assistance, as it’s much easier tending to someone who’s in an upright position as opposed to a person laying flat.
+This can also be advantageous for anyone offering care assistance to those of ill health, as it’s much easier tending to someone who’s in an upright position as opposed to a person lying flat.

-Zero gravity: Although there is no such thing as a truly zero gravity bed, with the custom positions that can be achieved by using the electric controls, usually there is scope to remove a huge amount of downward pressure simply by raising the upper and lower parts of the platform.
-This type of resting position is great for people who suffer from body pain such as neck, back and hip, who require pressure point relief.
+Zero gravity: Although there is no such thing as a truly zero gravity bed, with the custom positions that can be achieved by using the electric controls, usually there is scope to remove a considerable amount of downward pressure by merely raising the upper and lower parts of the platform.
+This type of resting position is excellent for people who suffer from body pain such as the neck, back, and hip, which require pressure point relief.

-Relocate with ease: Due to the metal frame and motor, a typical queen size adjustable bed base for example can easily weigh in excess of 150 pounds.
+Relocate with ease: Due to the metal frame and motor, a typical queen size adjustable bed base, for example, can easily weigh more than 150 pounds.
 Thankfully like with traditional hospital beds, many of the better quality home versions come with casters which make it much easier to relocate within the room or around the home if required.

-Price: Whether purchasing the beds with mattress included as part of a combo deal, or simply as a single unit without, adjustable bed prices are not cheap in comparison to other standard traditional types such as four posters, platforms and bunks.
-However, purchasing a bed and mattress combo deal often works out cheaper than buying both items separately.
+Price: Whether purchasing the beds with mattress included as part of a combo deal or simply as a single unit without, adjustable bed prices are not cheap in comparison to other standard traditional types such as four posters, platforms and bunks.
+However, purchasing a bed and mattress combo deal often works out less expensive than buying both items separately.

 Aesthetics: Most have a simple metal bed frame which is quite visible from the side, and so are the four relatively high legs.
 This isn’t to everyone’s taste but can potentially be covered by some extra large flowing sheets.